-Screening for Colon Cancer
+Screening for Colon Cancer in NYC

 Colorectal cancer is the third most common type of non-skin cancer in both men (after prostate cancer and lung cancer) and women (after breast cancer and lung cancer).
 It is the second leading cause of cancer death in the United States after lung cancer.
 Although the rate of new colorectal cancer cases and deaths is decreasing in this country, more than 145,000 new cases were diagnosed and more than 49,000 people died from this disease each year over the past 5 years.

 The exact causes of colorectal cancer are not known.
 However, studies have shown that certain factors are linked to an increased chance of developing this disease.

 Risk Factors for Colon Cancer: